 Betsy Crysel is an office manager who participates in fieldwork as much as possible.
 She is also the education coordinator.
 In her spare time, she likes to hike local trails, garden with native plants and spend time with family.

 Luis Esquivel was raised in Royal City, Wash., and graduated from the University of Washington.
-He joined FCNWCB as a field inspector and GIS specialist in 2016.
+He joined FCNWCB as a field inspector and GIS specialist in 2016 but has since been promoted to lead inspector.
 He enjoys fishing and playing the guitar.

 Copyright © 2019 Franklin County Noxious Weed Control Board - All Rights Reserved.